 - Licensing updated.

 Version 0.8.0 is available this month.
-See the Download Page for details.
+See the Download Page

 A few things have been added to RapCAD in the last 6 months so I decided to make a new release.
 Hopefully now that the release scripts are working on the build server I will be able to make releases more frequently, assuming that enough gets added to the code base to warrant a new release.
 I’d like to make releases once a month again as I think that was just about right.